 However, one of the main components responsible for exciting the olfactory and taste receptors isn’t the beer’s water.
 It’s the hops.
 When a beer lover describes a particular brew as citrusy, tropical, herbal, floral, perfumy, minty, piney, or whatever – hops are at the heart of those flavor notes.

-What is a Hop?
+What is a Hop ?

 Hops grow on vines that farmers “train” to crawl up vertical strings that are 16-18 feet tall.
 They train them by wrapping the vines around the strings in a clockwise direction.
 If the wrap is accidentally counter-clockwise, that vine will unwind itself and fail.

 Hop harvesting happens in early autumn when the flowers are picked off the vine and dried to a 10 percent moisture content.
 If not dried enough, they’ll spoil by the time they arrive at a brewery.
-If over-dried, they can lose their savory notes and potency – resulting in beer that lacks its intended flavor profile.
+If over-dried, they can lose their savory notes and potency – resulting in

 After drying, the hops make their way to preservation mode inside a freezer set to 27-degrees Fahrenheit.
 Here they wait until a brewer orders a specific quantity of select hops.
 Then, they come out of the freezer, are milled into pellet form, and are shipped to the brewery where they mingle with water, malt, and other ingredients to become beer.